Friday, April 21, 2023

 Further down on the page was written: "The night of February 3rd.
 I'm cold and sick.
 And yesterday I saw my bride in a dream.
 But no such girl have I ever known so closely.
 Who was it?
 Maybe, I'll see today.
 Why do I never want to sleep?"

 Markun read, and remembered that he never again saw her in a dream.
 From a recent illness, his legs trembled and his whole body hung like a rag on his bones.
 But his head was clear and demanded work.
 He was always full of energy.
-Even when he was writhing in nightmares, he thought of his machines, of the anticipated designs, where to him, the soul of the future's forces of production were born.
-He was in torment if he discovered an error, any inaccuracy, and couldn't remedy it that exact instant.
+Even when he was writhing in nightmares, he thought of his machines, of the anticipated designs, where to him, the soul of the future's productive forces was born.
+He was in torment if he discovered an error, any inaccuracy, and couldn't remedy it at that exact instant.

 Markun took the paper bearing his designs off the stove, pulled a bug off the boy's cheek and sat down again.

 "Nature is a force, nature is infinite, and force, therefore, is also infinite.
-Then let there be a machine that can turn an infinite force into an infinite number rotations of a pulley per any given unit of time.
-Let power lose its limitations, and man be freed from his struggle of material labor.
+Then let there be a machine that can turn an infinite force into an infinite number of pulley rotations per any given unit of time.
+Let power shed its limitations, and man be freed from his struggle of material labor.

 "To raise the earth up to any of the stars, humanity only needs one of my motorized machines".